CommunityToolkit/Aspire/src/CommunityToolkit.Aspire.Hosting.Java/README.md

-# Aspire Contribs
+# CommunityToolkit.Aspire.Hosting.Java

-This is a collection of community contributed libraries for .NET Aspire
+This enables either containerised or executable Java app to be integrated with .NET Aspire.

 ## Prerequisites